-Moreover, to shape their behavior consumer face multiple types of influence, such as those linked to their income and prices constraint as internal influence ??Becker (1976)), and those linked to the particular cultural framework as external influence, which their choices are madefrom (Marim (2016)).
+Moreover, to shape their behavior consumer face multiple types of influence, such as those linked to their income and prices constraint as internal influence (Becker (1976)), and those linked to the particular cultural framework as external influence, which their choices are madefrom (Marim (2016)).
 Individual behavior is shape by this two channels either directly (marketing mix) or indirectly (cultural setting), leading to higher preferences for specific kind of goods (expensive imported goods, organic goods, sugar free and the like), all of them beyond the basic price setting, and more on the side of value and income available.

 It follows that with income gap between the high income and low income segment, it is not possible for international business to assume market homogeneity, but to set on each one its own target.
-Rojas-Mendez, et. al ??2020).
+Rojas-Mendez, et. al (2020).

-There are two alternative of approaching the dimensions which are determinant of social behavior: Lee (2000) proposed, three variables as determinants of social behavior: culture, past experience, and behavior reaction to specific perceptions.
-This last factor may be considered as a proxy of the relationship between perceptions with relative income and prices levels, which lead to cultural values to influence consumer behavior. ??pencer, et.al (2004), considered the Hofstede model (1991) to study Chinese and Chilean consumers, which lead to the conclusion that the cultural setting does influence Chinese consumer behavior and their choices.
-In particular as the equation (4) suggest, 50% of them are willing to pay for expensive foreign goods, and those in the segment of higher status, and young urban professionals (yuppies), have remarkable preferences for foreign goods (Color TV), with 62,2% and 50% respectively.
-Besides as equation (13) predicts, 63,5% of the middle class have preferences for foreign goods, such as air conditioner with 14,9% and 30,8% respectively, as well as the life insurance programs from foreign companies (41, 9 % and 40% respectively).
+There are two alternative of approaching the dimensions which are determinant of social behavior:

+- Hofstede (1991), who proposed five dimension to analyze the determinants of social behavior: distance to power, male dominance, individualismcollectivism, Uncertainty aversion, and long run prospect.
+Spencer. et al (2004).
+Yoo, Donthu, and Lemartowicz.
+(2011). - Triandis (1994) and later on Lee (2000) proposed. three variables as determinants of social behavior: culture, past experience, and behavior reaction to specific perceptions.
+This last factor may be considered as a proxy of the relationship between perceptions with relative income and prices levels, which lead to cultural values to influence consumer behavior.

+Spencer, et.al (2004), considered the Hofstede model (1991) to study Chinese and Chilean consumers, which lead to the conclusion that the cultural setting does influence Chinese consumer behavior and their choices.
+In particular as the equation (4) suggest, 50% of them are willing to pay for expensive foreign goods, and those in the segment of higher status, and young professionals (yuppies), have remarkable preferences for foreign goods (Color TV), with 62,2% and 50% respectively.
+Besides as equation (13) predicts, 63,5% of the middle class have preferences for foreign goods, such as air conditioner with 14,9% and respectively, as well as the life insurance 30.8% programs from foreign companies (41, 9 % and 40% respectively).
 All of which is a signal of admiration for foreign goods, and support of xenocentrism.
 But the Chinese and Chilean consumer decisions about food, transportation, and entertainment are all influenced by their relative income, no matter their differences on their cultural settings.
 Thus, following equation (4) it makes clear that equivalent income levels in Chinese or Chilean consumer, lead to very alike buying preferences on basic goods.
 But as income rise both Chinese and Chilean consumers, are willing to change although in a difference pattern, their preference toward foreign good to maximize its marginal utility.